 On the whole, Philips Zoom Whitening Pen customers are happy with their purchase.
 The whitening pen veterans tend to be big fans of the extra whitening power it offers and the mild flavor.
 Unlike other pens, most buyers use Zoom as their primary whitening product rather than for maintenance.

 Buyers also love the fact that the formula is essentially the same as Philips’ in-office Zoom whitening.
-The only change is a lower peroxide concentration, making it safe for at-home use.
+The only change is a lower peroxide concentration.

 The most common complaint about the Zoom Whitening Pen is that the gel washes away pretty quickly.
 However, this is standard for whitening pens, and only a few have formulas or trays that prevent it.